NguyenIsHere/NguyenIsHere/README.md

 I'm Nguyen, a third-year **Software Engineering** student at the **University of Information Technology**, Ho Chi Minh City, Vietnam.

-I am currently learning SpringBoot and NodeJS.
-I'm also trying to integrate AI into my projects.
+I am currently learning SpringBoot and Node.js and trying to integrate AI into my projects.

 ## GitHub Journey